Like many problems faced by a medical practice or any other business, an answer to a problem can often be hidden in plain sight.

 When a business starts it is normal for there to be a very small team working running the business.
 In the case of the medical practice in question, originally there were two consultants and a medical secretary.

-Since then however, the number of patients has increased by around 600% whilst the ONLY administrative support within the business has been increased by 3 hours per day for 4 days a week undertaken by the part time secretary.
-Is it any surprise therefore that the business was having problems?
+Since then, however, the number of patients has increased by around 600% whilst the ONLY administrative support within the business has been increased by 3 hours per day for 4 days a week.

-The cause of cash issue can be said therefore to be hidden in plain sight.
+The cause of the cash issue is hidden in plain sight.

 But the cash input to the business had increased by around £10,000 per month.

 Thus the problem and indeed the solution to the problem can be said to have been hidden in plain sight all along.